 Remember, if you want to target more of the chest area, keep your arms as straight as possible (but don’t lock the elbows).
 If you want to concentrate more on the back, bend the elbows out a little bit more.

 - Not engaging the core: Keeping your core tight protects your back, prevents injury, and gives you more control over the weight.

 - Moving the weight unevenly: If one side of your body is stronger or more flexible than the other, you may see one arm extending further over your head or bringing the weight up faster than the other.
 So, you should be mindful of this and move both arms simultaneously.

 - Improper support: Make sure that your upper back, neck, and head are fully supported when you lay back so you don’t strain your neck.

-- Moving Fast: This is an exercise to be performed in a controlled fashion – It’s not about speed.
+- Moving Too Fast: This is an exercise to be performed in a controlled fashion – It’s not about speed.

 Dumbbell Pullover Video

-(In the video, I’m targeting more of the chest than the back, which is why my arms are more straight.
+In the video, I’m targeting the chest more than the back, which is why my arms are more straight.